HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image333.png)

 - It describes the change trend of throughput of all data nodes in a certain period of time and the proportion of each operation in the total throughput.
 - This chart is area chart with two coordinate axes for time and throughput respectively.
-Different color bars in the area indicate the throughput of different operations.
+Different color bars in the area indicate the throughput of different operations
 - The time range includes: Last Month, Last Three Months, and Custom.
 - It supports enlarging the graph to full screen.
 - When the mouse hovers over a certain point, the throughput data of each operation is displayed.

 **(III) Cluster Throughput Type Comparison Chart**